taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 # leanpub-end-insert
 ~~~~~~~~

-You can use nested reducers to introduce clearer boundaries in substates.
+You can use nested reducers to introduce intermediate layers for substates.
 In addition, they can be reused.
 You might run into cases where you can reuse a nested reducer somewhere else.

-While nested reducers can give you a better picture on your state, they can add more levels of complexity for your state, too.
+However, while nested reducers can give you a better picture on your state, they add more levels of complexity to your state, too.
 You should follow the practice of not nesting your state too deeply in the first place.
 Then you won't run into nested reducers often.

 ### Hands On: Redux Standalone with advanced Reducers

 Let's dip into the Redux Playground again with the acquired knowledge about reducers.
 Again, you can take the [JS Bin project that you have done in the last chapter](https://jsbin.com/kopohur/29/edit?html,js,console).
 The project will be used to show the advanced reducers.
 You can try it on your own.
 Otherwise, the following part will guide you through the refactorings.
 First, let's add the second reducer to filter the todos.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~